 Cooking for Ronald McDonald House

-Several times a month a group of members gather at the Ronald McDonald House to prepare ameal for the families who are temporarily residing there.
+Once a month a group of members gather at the Ronald McDonald House to prepare a meal for the families who are temporarily residing there.
 All of these people have seriously ill children that are being treated at the Evelina Children’s Hospital.
 Something as simple as returning to a home cooked meal can make a huge difference in their day.
 It’s a caring touch that is greatly appreciated.
 We count on the generosity of our members to make these meals a success.
 There are two ways you can help.
 Either meet at the House to help prepare the meal and contribute towards the cost of the groceries OR simply make a monetary contribution.
 There are always supplies we need so whatever donation you are comfortable making we will cheerfully accept!

 The AWC helps by providing volunteers twice a month to prepare and serve food as well as distributing clothing to men and women in need.

 Other Ways You Can Help

 Address: American International Church, 79a Tottenham Court Road, London

 Benjamin Franklin House, located just steps from Trafalgar Square, is the world’s only remaining Franklin home.
 For nearly sixteen years between 1757 and 1775, Dr Benjamin Franklin – scientist, diplomat, philosopher, inventor, Founding Father of the United States and more – lived behind its doors.
 Long derelict, the House opened on Franklin’s 300th birthday as a dynamic museum and educational facility.
 Volunteers are essential to their day-to-day operations and they hope you will consider getting involved.

 For volunteer information please click here (must be a member to access).